souha-ila/APP/README.md

 ## Abstract

 Our project consists of the creation, analysis, design and implementation of a dynamic website of Morocco.
-To carry out our work, we divided the project into several stages.
+To carry out our work, I divided the project into several stages.

- At the beginning, we defined the general context of the project, and we adopted as a project management approach, The Unified Modelling Language **(UML)**, which is a graphic modelling language based on pictograms designed as a standardized method of visualization, in the areas of software development and object-oriented design.
+ At the beginning, i defined the general context of the project, and i adopted as a project management approach, The Unified Modelling Language **(UML)**, which is a graphic modelling language based on pictograms designed as a standardized method of visualization, in the areas of software development and object-oriented design.

- Then, we approached the design phase to properly structure the business layer of our application.
+ Then, I approached the design phase to properly structure the business layer of the application.

- Finally, the last step was the realization and the implementation of  our APP.
+ Finally, the last step was the realization and the implementation of  the APP.

 ## Abreviations list